Mon–Fri, 10:00–20:00

 We can help with ticket purchasing and choosing a hotel in Khabarovsk.
 If necessary, leave a comment in the application.

-Note: this expedition is held in remote and hard-to-reach places with complete autonomy.
+This expedition is held in remote and hard-to-reach places with complete autonomy.
 The itinerary may change depending on the weather and the concentration of whales.
 Long delays on the route, cancelation of some excursions in bad weather, or earlier departure from the route are possible.

-Day 1 Flights to Nikolaevsk-on-Amur and sea crossing to Wrangel Bay
+Flight to Nikolaevsk-on-Amur and sea crossing to Wrangel Bay

-In the morning you will go to Khabarovsk airport to meet the group ((all participants are traveling from different hotels, so you need to get to the airport on your own).
+In the morning you will go to Khabarovsk airport to meet the group (all participants are traveling from different hotels, so you need to get to the airport on your own).

-After meeting the group you will depart from Khabarovsk to Nikolaevsk-on-Amur by plane (flight time is 1,5 hours).
+After meeting the group, you will depart from Khabarovsk to Nikolaevsk-on-Amur by plane (flight time is 1,5 hours).

 From Perovsky Cape, you will cross the sea to Wrangel Bay by a high-speed covered boat (travel time is from 4 to 6 hours, depending on weather conditions.
 There will be hot tea and lunch boxes for you on board).

-Note: in case of stormy weather or flight delay from Khabarovsk on this day, overnight stay in a hotel in Nikolaevsk-on-Amur is possible.
+Note: in case of stormy weather or flight delay from Khabarovsk on this day, an overnight stay in a hotel in Nikolaevsk-on-Amur is possible.
 The delay in Nikolaevsk-on-Amur can last up to several days.
-Possible activities here (paid extra): visiting a museum, city tour, trekking outside the city, visiting a sauna, lectures about traveling.
+Possible activities here (paid extra): visiting a museum, a city tour, trekking outside the city, visiting a sauna, lectures about traveling.

-Days 2-4 Wrangel Bay
+Days 2-4

 You will spend these days in Wrangel Bay.
 Here, there is a chance to see bowhead whales.
 They can weigh up to 150 tons and reach 22 meters in length.
 This species of cetacean lives only in the cold waters of the Northern Hemisphere.
 Its southernmost group is found in the Sea of Okhotsk.
 In the shallow waters of Wrangel Bay, whales sometimes come to socialize and to hide from predatory orcas.
 In favorable weather, you will be able to go out to sea on a paddleboard and, if you're lucky, observe whales up close (using this watercraft is completely safe for both whales and humans).